tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 We now explain how to write a simulation program that allows to simulate the EPC in addition to the LTE radio access network.
-The use of EPC allows to use IPv4 networking with LTE devices.
-In other words, you will be able to use the regular ns-3 applications and sockets over IPv4 over LTE, and also to connect an LTE network to any other IPv4 network you might have in your simulation.
+The use of EPC allows to use IPv4 and IPv6 networking with LTE devices.
+In other words, you will be able to use the regular ns-3 applications and sockets over IPv4 and IPv6 over LTE, and also to connect an LTE network to any other IPv4 and IPv6 network you might have in your simulation.

 First of all, in addition to ``LteHelper`` that we already introduced